 Historic Fairy Caves

 The Historic Fairy Caves, an attraction within Glenwood Caverns Adventure Park, was a thriving tourist destination in the 1890s thanks to Charles W. Darrow, a pioneering Glenwood Springs attorney.
 Darrow and his family homesteaded the top of Iron Mountain, including the cave entrance.
 Today, visitors can tour the Historic Fairy Caves as well as King’s Row, the most highly decorated cave room in Colorado.
 Darrow opened the Fairy Caves to visitors in 1895.
 At that time the known extent of the cave was about 800 feet.
 Today Glenwood Caverns has more than 16,000 known feet.
 When the Fairy Caves opened to the public, visitors could get to the caves by walking up a trail, by riding a horse or burro, or by being transported in style in a horse-drawn carriage.
-Visitors to the Historic Fairy Caves today travel on the Iron Mountain Tramway.
+Visitors to the Historic Fairy Caves today travel on the Glenwood Gondola.